NuAlex/azure-docs/articles/active-directory/hybrid/reference-connect-version-history.md

 ### Fixed issues
 - Fixed an issue where unselected domains were getting incorrectly selected from the wizard UI.
-- Fixed an issue in the ADSyncConfig PowerShell module, where invoking DSACLS command used in all the Set-ADSync* Permissions cmdlets would cause one of the following errors:
-     - `GrantAclsNoInheritance : The parameter is incorrect.
-The command failed to complete successfully.`
-     - `GrantAcls : No GUID Found for computer …`

 ## 1.5.29.0